Can You Link Up With Treewidth?: Patterns of Superlinear Density

 \begin{theorem} Let $\varepsilon>0$ be a constant.
 For all $p\geq (1+\varepsilon)\log (k)/k$ the following holds: With high probability, for a random graph $H \sim \mathcal G (k, p)$, every matching $M$ on $V(H)$ can be partitioned into $r = O( \log k / \log kp )$ matchings $M_1, \dots, M_r$ such that $H$ contains an uncongested $M_i$-linkage for all $i\in [r]$. \end{theorem}

 The original theorem statement and proof in \cite[Corollary 1.1]{BFSU96} are concerned with the fixed-sized random graph model $G(k,m)$, and only deals with even $k$.
 But on the other hand, they give a stronger statement concerning the algorithmic efficiency of finding the desired partition, that it can be obtained with high probability by a random partition.
-In \Cref{app:random-graph}, we give a proof of the version stated here.
+A proof of the version stated here can be found in the full version.

 The last theorem can be used to find large matching-linked sets inside a proper blowup of a random graph, which implies a high linkage capacity by \cref{lem:linkage-capacity-via-blowup}.

 \begin{lemma} Let $\varepsilon>0$ be a constant.
 For all $p\geq (1+\varepsilon)\log (k)/k$, the linkage capacity of $H \sim \mathcal G(k,p)$ is at least $\Omega(\frac{k\log(k p)}{\log k})$ with high probability. \end{lemma}